vmware-tanzu/community-edition/docs/site/content/docs/faq-cluster-bootstrapping.md

 ## x509: certificate signed by unknown authority when deploying Management Cluster from Windows

-Upon completion of [Install Tanzu Community Edition](getting-started) steps for Windows, you may encounter the following when performing `tanzu management-cluster create --ui`:
+Upon completion of [Install the Tanzu CLI](getting-started) steps for Windows, you may encounter the following when performing `tanzu management-cluster create --ui`:

 ```powershell
 PS > tanzu management-cluster create --ui